Red Bull Arena (Salzburg): History

 In 2011 the stadium hosted a friendly tournament known as the Salzburgerland Cup of four clubs.
-It features four teams: FK Austria Wien, FC Rapid București, Maccabi Haifa F.C. and FC Shakhtar Donetsk.
-To which Shaktar was declared the champions.
+It features four teams - FK Austria Wien, FC Rapid București, Maccabi Haifa F.C. and FC Shakhtar Donetsk - with Shaktar being declared the champions.

 Overview

 Its current seating capacity is 30,188.
-The stadium's original capacity was 18,200, but it was heavily expanded to over 30,000 so as to accommodate the 2008 European Football Championships.
+The stadium's original capacity was 18,200, but it was heavily expanded to over 30,000 to accommodate the 2008 European Football Championships.

 The "EM Stadion Wals-Siezenheim" was the only stadium in the Austrian Bundesliga which used artificial turf.
 Polytan's FIFA 2-Star Recommended 40mm surface Ligaturf with a 25mm elastic layer was installed in 2005, but since summer 2008 natural lawn has been used.

 From the 2018-19 Austrian Football Bundesliga season onwards, the majority of the upper stand remains closed, therefore limiting capacity to 17,218.
-This was done in order to boost the often as „weak“ considered atmosphere during Salzburg‘s national home games.
+This was done in order to improve the atmosphere, which was often considered as “weak“ during Salzburg‘s national home games.
 This reduction in capacity only applies for Bundesliga matches.